dunkelmee/vb_scout/README.md

 ### Player Guide

-When a manager sends you an invite link:
+When a manager sends you an invite code:
-1. Follow the link to the **Accept Invite** page.
+1. Open the app and tap **Register**.
-2. Enter your email and choose a password.
+2. Enter your name, email, password, and the invite code you received.
-3. Log in.
+3. Tap **Register** — your account is created and linked to your player profile automatically.
+4. Log in.
+If it is your first login you will be taken through a short onboarding flow.

 As a player, you can:
 - View your own profile (name, positions, jersey, height).